jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_SHORT_DESCRIPTION_selfConfig='Open the configuration file of Valet with your default editor.'
 CMD_SHORT_DESCRIPTION_selfDocument='Generate the documentation and code snippets for all the library functions of Valet.'
 CMD_SHORT_DESCRIPTION_selfExport='Returns a string that can be evaluated to have Valet functions in bash.'
-CMD_SHORT_DESCRIPTION_selfExtend='Extends Valet by downloading a new application or library in the user directory.'
+CMD_SHORT_DESCRIPTION_selfExtend='Extends Valet by creating or downloading a new extension in the user directory.'
 CMD_SHORT_DESCRIPTION_selfMock1='A command that only for testing valet core functions.'
 CMD_SHORT_DESCRIPTION_selfMock2='A command that only for testing valet core functions.'
 CMD_SHORT_DESCRIPTION_selfMock3='A command that only for testing valet core functions.'